mariasori/team-profile-generator/README.md

 Node will need to be installed.
 This file also uses Jest for testing, inquirer for the user input, and fs to create the HTML page.

 ## Usage
 This application can be used to compile team contact information and display on one page.
+After user input is completed, files can be found in the dist folder.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)  This project is covered by the MIT license.